-BASF and Avantium intend to establish joint venture and build a plant for FDCA in Antwerp
+BASF and Avantium plan to form a joint venture and construct an FDCA plant in Antwerp.

 Ludwigshafen, Germany, and Amsterdam, Netherlands – BASF and Avantium today announced that they have signed a letter of intent and entered into exclusive negotiations to establish a joint venture (JV) for the production and marketing of furandicarboxylic acid (FDCA), as well as marketing of polyethylenefuranoate (PEF), based on this new chemical building block.
 FDCA is produced from renewable resources.